Skip to main content

 Understanding Nutrient Mobility in Cannabis Plants

-Correctly identifying the deficient nutrient ensures appropriate management of nutrient mobility and prevents unnecessary or ineffective treatments.
-Nutrient deficiencies in plants often present symptoms that closely resemble one another, and many also share visual similarities, making accurate diagnosis challenging.
+Correctly identifying the deficient nutrient ensures appropriate management of nutrient mobility.
+It prevents unnecessary or ineffective treatments.
+Nutrient deficiencies in plants often present symptoms that closely resemble one another.
+Many also share visual similarities, making accurate diagnosis challenging.

 It’s crucial to observe where on the plant symptoms first appear—on older, middle, or younger leaves.
 This location provides vital clues, as different nutrients are mobile to varying degrees within the plant.